-Back in June, I published a post about enjoying life and going out there and doing whatever you wish even if you are alone.
+In June, I published a post about enjoying life and going out there and doing whatever you wish, even if you are alone.

 I joined friends for a drink after work yesterday wearing white jeans from Chico's with a navy Portofino shirt from Express.

 This week I received a wonderful email from a reader named Karen.
-It is full of more great tips I wanted to share with you who are often alone.
+It is full of more great tips I wanted to share with those who are often alone.

 Karen writes, I never married, by choice, so I've spent my entire adult life largely alone, mostly without any regrets.
 (I will confess to becoming weary, over the last several years, of attending some events and making long drives solo.
 But if I were newly alone, I'd probably find these refreshing.)
 I do many of the things you suggested in your post -- the breakfast out is a good one, although I actually prefer an old-fashioned diner if I can find one -- but here are a few more ideas for your readers:

 It has to be the right kind of place, but I prefer to eat lunch or dinner at the bar vs. a table when I dine alone.
 A practiced/friendly bartender will chat with you if not too busy, other people at the bar will often chat with you as well, and you don't have that "everyone is looking at me" feeling that a big, open room creates.